 Kanban in Manufacturing: 3 Success Stories

 Lean is a business philosophy that utilizes the Kanban methodology for work management.
-As a pull system, Kanban helps with shifting processes from large batches and demand forecasting to replenishing the items as they are consumed on a just-in-time basis.
+As a pull system, Kanban helps shift processes from ones based on large batches and demand forecasting to ones where products are replenished in parallel to their consumption (just-in-time production).

 It was developed at Toyota and revolutionized their production.
 But is it not the case that tens of other companies have also enjoyed the benefits of Kanban and Lean in the last 20 years?
 And, has the common utilization of large ERP applications like SAP rendered Kanban useless?
 The answers are: yes to Kanban still eliciting benefits, and a resounding no to Kanban being replaced by ERPs.